 The ride back has its highs and lows.
 Of the 16 or so descending miles, only about 3 of them are great.
 The first couple of miles are too twisty to be unqualifiedly joyful.
 You’re on your brakes most of the time, often hard on them, and you’ll do a lot of 12-mph corners.
 Then the road straightens out just a little, and that makes all the difference—it’s sublime for the three miles to the bridge.
 After the 1-mile climb, the descent to Grant Park has nice contour but it’s marred by very rough chipseal, and after the 2-mile climb out of Grant the descent back to the car is too straight and too shallow to be more than merely pleasant.
 Both climbs on the return are more than mere bumps, but they’re both mellow and nothing to fear, even with tired legs.

 Adding miles: The Sierra Road ride is a stone’s throw to your north.
 A short car trip to the south is Metcalf Rd., made famous in the 2013 Tour of California as the last 3K of the time trial.
 It’s a lot like Sierra, a seriously steep climb people ride for the glory of it.

 A lot of people who ride Mt.
 Hamilton do it as part of a long semi-loop: ride BART to Fremont, ride to Mt.
 Hamilton Rd. and up to the Observatory, then just keep on going, down the back side of the mountain to Mines Rd. and the Dublin BART station.
+This route takes you right past the turn-around spot of our Del Puerto Canyon Road ride.
 This is the dry side of the mountain, so the landscape is stark.